 16Asbury Theological Seminary

-Starting with a class of just three students, Henry Clay founded Asbury Theological Seminary In 1923.
+Starting with a class of just three students, Henry Clay founded Asbury Theological Seminary, now part of Asbury University, in 1923.
 From those meager beginnings, Asbury has flourished into one of the most recognized and respected seminaries in the United States.
 With campuses in Kentucky, Florida, and Online, those original three students have grown to over 10,000 students from all over the world.
 Asbury Theological Seminary is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award masters and doctoral degrees.
 Asbury is also accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.

 Asbury Theological Seminary’s Master of Divinity consists of 96 credit hours.
 Asbury’s MDiv is an online degree, in which up to two-thirds of the degree can be completed online via Asbury’s convenient Extended Learning program (ExL).
 Asbury offers the student a number of specialized tracks which he or she can major in.
 Some of these tracks include Church Planting, Anglican Studies, Intercultural Studies, Christian Leadership, Theological Studies, and more.
 Within each of these tracks, all students will take a number of core classes like Old Testament and New Testament Introduction, Greek and Hebrew, Basic Christian Doctrine, Christian Ethics, Philosophy of the Christian Religion, World Religions, Contemporary Theology, and more.